Dr. Tyler Nordgren

 A limit of 40 people are permitted on these popular guided hikes and they are first come, first served (no reservations).
 Free tickets are available the day of the hike at the Lehman Caves Visitor Center.
 Although we keep the location of the full moon hike secret until you pick up your tickets, expect an easy to moderate two-mile hike above 10,000 feet.
-Rules are strictly enforced and you will not be permitted to hike.
+For the safety and enjoyment of the hiker and the group, the rules listed below are strictly enforced; violations can disqualify hikers from attending this event.
 Call or email for details.

 Where to Go

 While stars twinkle, planets reflect a steady light.
 They can be seen along a low path in the sky, never higher than 30 degrees above the horizon.
 (Holding your fist out at arms length with the thumb on top is approximately 10 degrees.
 Three fists will equal about 30 degrees.)

 The planet Venus, often seen just after sunset and just before sunrise, is the second brightest object in the night sky, next to the moon.
 Mars, Jupiter, and Saturn can often be seen later at night.